Armchair-Heavy-Industries/A4T/README.md

 > [!WARNING]
 > ### Cartographer CNC carriage
 > The Cartographer CNC carriage is made for StealthBurner, not A4T.
-The probe will sit too low if used with A4T unless you have the tools and skill necessary to remove ~1.8mm off the bottom mounting points where the probe attaches.
+The probe will sit too low if used with A4T unless you have the tools and skill necessary to remove ~1.8mm off the bottom of the Cartographer CNC carriage mounting points where the probe attaches.

 <br/>